 The Contractor is responsible for complying with the reporting requirements set forth in this Section, and for assuring the accuracy, completeness and timely submission of each report.
 The Contractor shall provide such additional data and reports as may be requested by the Division.
-On or before May 1, 2014, the Division will furnish the Contractor with the appropriate reporting formats, instructions, and timetables for submission.
+The Division will furnish the Contractor with the appropriate reporting formats, instructions, and timetables for submission.
 The Division will also provide technical assistance in filing reports and data as may be permitted by the Division's available resources.
 The Division reserves the right to modify from time to time the form, content, instructions and timetables for the collection and reporting of data.
 The Division will provide the Contractor with written notice of such modifications.
-Modifications will be effective no earlier than sixty (60) days from the date on the written notice provided to the Contractor.
+Modifications will be completed and effective within sixty (60) calendar days from the date on the written notice provided to the Contractor, unless otherwise approved by the Division.

-The Contractor shall transmit and receive all transactions and code sets required by the Health Insurance Portability and Accountability Act (HIPAA) regulations, as required by Section 16.A, HIPAA Compliance, of this Contract.
+The Contractor shall transmit and receive all transactions and code sets required by HIPAA regulations, as required by Section 17.A, HIPAA Compliance, of this Contract.